rtm-dc/LAB-SOP-experiments/docs/04-Analysis.md

 If we test a single outcome in several time periods, these tests are likely to be highly correlated with each other.
 For example, in the ATE project, we expect to test whether treatment affected the outcome at 3 months and at 6 months.
-In this case, we adjust for performing two tests using the bootstrap resampling procedure of @wesyou93.
+In such cases, we adjust for performing two tests using the bootstrap resampling procedure of @wesyou93.

 ### Holm-Bonferroni Adjustment